mdconaway/sails-ember-rest/README.md

 - The Version 1.x.x series of this library is under active testing and development.
 If you find a bug, please open an issue or make a pull request!

+- Version 1.0.6 and above of sails-ember-rest should be fully Sails 1.0.0 compliant.

 # Summary

 Ember Data REST-Adapter compatible controllers, policies, services and generators for Sails v0.12+